AdalgisaPerrelli/Keyword-Extraction-Jsonl-Nltk/README.md

 This project implements a text‑mining pipeline to extract key words and key sentences from documents stored in JSON Lines (`.jsonl`) format.
 It combines classic preprocessing (lowercasing, cleaning, stemming, stopword removal) with three scoring methods: term frequency, keyword matching and POS‑tag patterns.
+The work was carried out as a group project within a Data Processing and Analysis course.

 ---